The Portable Door

 The Portable Door is a 2023 Australian fantasy adventure comedy film directed by Jeffrey Walker and starring Patrick Gibson, Sophie Wilde, Sam Neill, and Christoph Waltz.
-The screenplay by Leon Ford is based on the 2003 novel of the same name, the first in Tom Holt's J.W.
-Wells & Co. series.
+The screenplay by Leon Ford is based on the 2003 novel of the same name, the first in Tom Holt's J. W. Wells & Co. series about the firm of "family sorcerers" introduced in Gilbert and Sullivan's The Sorcerer.
 A co-production between The Jim Henson Company and Story Bridge Films, the film was released theatrically in Australia on 23 March 2023 by Madman Entertainment, before streaming on Stan from 7 April 2023.

 Plot

-Paul Carpenter and Sophie Pettingel are lowly, put-upon interns who begin working at the mysterious London firm J.W.
-Wells & Co., and become increasingly aware that their employers are anything but conventional.
+Paul Carpenter and Sophie Pettingel are lowly, put-upon interns who begin working at the mysterious London firm J. W. Wells & Co., and become increasingly aware that their employers are anything but conventional.
 Charismatic villains Humphrey Wells, the CEO of the company, and middle manager Dennis Tanner are disrupting the world of magic by bringing modern corporate strategy to ancient magical practices, and Paul and Sophie discover the vast corporation's true agenda.